 Broadly, my work takes up the future as a political object, and it considers what state efforts to think and enact the future look like from the sedimented space of late industrialism.
 All of the images on this site are photographs I took in Baltimore between 2015 and 2016, and many materialize the tension between past and future – and more specifically between decline and desire – that weights the late industrial experience.

 Before joining the University of Chicago Society of Fellows, I earned my doctorate in anthropology at George Washington University.
 Before that, I worked toward a master's degree in education at Johns Hopkins University while teaching elementary school in south Baltimore City.
 And before that, I studied anthropology at the University of Chicago.
-Beyond the academy, I work as a volunteer political educator with United Workers in Baltimore and dabble in family archiving.
+Beyond the academy, I worked as a volunteer political educator with United Workers in Baltimore between 2016–18.
+I also dabble in family archiving.
 Lately, I have been working to process my grandfather's personal papers from the Civil Rights Movement.

 cak272 [at] cornell [dot] edu